 With the same courage he showed standing up to the State House leadership, Ed has continued to stand for our shared progressive values.
 His blue-collar upbringing has shaped the values he fights for every day on the floor of the Senate.
 He has been a national leader in protecting and advancing the rights of workers, women, immigrants, communities of color, and our LGBTQ+ community.

 Ed knows that our climate crisis is the national security, economic, health, and moral challenge of our time, and has been a passionate advocate for clean energy and bold climate solutions.
-Last February, Ed introduced the Green New Deal alongside Congresswoman Alexandria Ocasio-Cortez, which sets in place a 10-year mobilization to achieve a green economy, taking into account every community and prioritizing environmental justice for all.
+In February of 2019, Ed introduced the Green New Deal alongside Congresswoman Alexandria Ocasio-Cortez, which sets in place a 10-year mobilization to achieve a green economy, taking into account every community and prioritizing environmental justice for all.

 Throughout his career, Ed has worked to pass legislation that helped lay the foundation for the digital revolution.
 He continues to fight for the restoration of net neutrality laws, and recently passed legislation to ban robocalls and increase penalties for scammers.